MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/klist.md

 Displays a list of currently cached Kerberos tickets.
 This information applies to Windows Server 2012.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax